1964 Seton Hall Pirates baseball team

 The 1964 Seton Hall Pirates baseball team represented Seton Hall University in the 1964 NCAA University Division baseball season.
 The Pirates played their home games at Owen T. Carroll Field.
 The team was coached by Ownie Carroll in his 17th year as head coach at Seton Hall.

-The Pirates won the District V Playoff to advance to the College World Series, where they were defeated by the Missouri Tigers.
+The Pirates won the District 2 Playoff to advance to the College World Series, where they were defeated by the Missouri Tigers.